Name | Brenden M. Recommended |

 I would be a good tutor for an undergrad student in philosophy, English, or some humanities courses.

-For example, old writing from another era, the meaning can seem opaque.
+In older writing from another era, the meaning can seem opaque.
 When we reveal what they could mean using some ideas and examples from closer to our day, however, we can get to some "Aha!" moments.

 Let's meet at the library, or have a chat via audio/video.